CODAIT/max-tfjs-models/image-segmenter/README.md

 - **processOutput(_inferenceResults_)**

-  Processes the inference output replacing the output Tensor with an 2D array and including the labels of the object detected.
+  Processes the inference output replacing the output Tensor with an 2D array.

   `inferenceResults` - the model output from running inference.